Khorog Travel Guide + 7 Things to do in Khorog

 If you are returning from Khorog to Dushanbe, you’ll need to head to the Dushanbe shared taxi lot, just beyond the airport in Khorog located about 4 km west of town.
 Marshrutkas #1 and #3 head to the taxi stand or you can call a Raksh taxi by dialing 3333.

 From Murghab: Head to the bazaar in Murghab in the morning to hop on a shared taxi bound for Khorog.
-Plan for about 120 TJS for a seat.
-It is best to try and arrange to get a shared taxi the day before you plan to leave, sometimes drivers will pop into guesthouses in the late afternoon looking for riders who they’ll just drop by and pick up in the morning.
+Plan for about 250 TJS for a seat.
+It is best to try and arrange to get a shared taxi the day before you plan to leave.
+Sometimes, drivers will pop into guesthouses in the late afternoon looking for riders whom they’ll just drop by and pick up in the morning.

 The drive between Khorog and Murghab takes roughly 8 hours and usually will include a stop in Alichur for lunch.